Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: SFR2 - Category: Composition - WAF Aligned

-Modules **SHOUDLD** align to Well-Architected Framework (WAF) pillar recommendations, alongside Microsoft Cloud Security Benchmark (MCSB) and Microsoft Defender for Cloud (MDFC), where appropriate and applicable.
+Modules **SHOULD** align to Well-Architected Framework (WAF) pillar recommendations, alongside Microsoft Cloud Security Benchmark (MCSB) and Microsoft Defender for Cloud (MDFC), where appropriate and applicable.

 They **SHOULD NOT** align to these recommendations when it requires an external dependency/resource to be deployed and configured and then associated to the resources in the module.